 In a word – huge savings.
-Military.com quoted potential savings of up to $800 – $900 million a year by closing 180 US based Commissaries.
-Overseas Commissaries, OCONUS Commissaries (e.g. Alaska and Hawaii) and 24 remote US Commissaries would remain open.
+Military.com quoted potential savings of up to $800 – $900 million a year by closing 180 US-based Commissaries.
+Overseas Commissaries, OCONUS Commissaries (e.g. Alaska and Hawaii), and 24 remote US Commissaries would remain open.

 How Would Closures Affect the Military Community?

-Let’s get the easy one out of the way: closing base Commissaries would remove a huge cost savings for military members and retirees.
+Let’s get the easy one out of the way: closing base Commissaries would remove huge cost savings for military members and retirees.
 Estimates put the savings at roughly 30% compared to shopping at civilian grocery stores, and a savings of up to $4,500 per year for a family of four.
 That is a large amount of money to come up with for a military family or a retiree on a fixed income (See Commissary website for numbers).

 But closing base Commissaries would go far beyond the impact on the family food budget.
 Many military spouses and retirees are employed by Commissaries, and this would not only increase the family food budget, but it would reduce the family income as well.
-Working for a Commissary is also a portable job which can often be transferred when a family PCS’s to another base.
+Working for a Commissary is also a portable job that can often be transferred when a family PCS’s to another base.
 Portable jobs aren’t always easy to come by for military spouses.

 We also touched on related small businesses which often set up shop in the same building as Commissaries, or right outside the Commissary doors.
-These often include barber shops and beauty salons, gift stores, and other small businesses.
-Many of these are retiree or veteran owned, and get the majority of their foot traffic directly from the Commissary.
+These often include barbershops and beauty salons, gift stores, and other small businesses.
+Many of these are retiree- or veteran-owned and get the majority of their foot traffic directly from the Commissary.

-Finally, the impact goes far beyond the impact to individuals – closing US based Commissaries would impact the functionality of the Commissary program.
+Finally, the impact goes far beyond the impact on individuals – closing US-based Commissaries would impact the functionality of the Commissary program.
 The base Commissaries are a network of 247 stores, some of which are quite large and are high volume.
 This gives DeCA negotiating power when making purchases.
 Reducing the number of Commissaries reduces DeCA’s bargaining power, reducing the discounts they can achieve when making bulk purchases.
 The high-volume stores also help subsidize the lower volume stores, helping reduce the costs of maintaining those stores.
 In other words, closing the profitable stores may not have the anticipated long-term impact the government is seeking.

 Alternatives to Closing US Base Commissaries